 Investing in our securities involves a number of significant risks.
 In addition to the other information contained in this report, you should carefully consider the factors discussed in our annual report on Form 10-K for the fiscal year ended December 31, 2018, filed with the SEC on April 18, 2019, which could materially affect our business, financial condition and/or operating results.
 Although the risks described below and in our annual report on Form 10-K for the fiscal year ended December 31, 2018 represent the principal risks associated with an investment in us, they are not the only risks we face.
-Additional risks and uncertainties not currently known to us, or that we currently deem to be immaterial, might materially and adversely affect our business, financial condition and/or operating the six months ended June 30, 2019, there have been no material changes to the risk factors discussed in "Item 1A.
+Additional risks and uncertainties not currently known to us, or that we currently deem to be immaterial, might materially and adversely affect our business, financial condition and/or operating results.
+Other than as described below, during the nine months ended September 30, 2019, there have been no material changes to the risk factors discussed in "Item 1A.
 Risk Factors" of Part I of our annual report on Form 10-K for the fiscal year ended December 31, 2018.